TcMenu/tcMenu/README.md

 ## Ready built APIs and remote control UIs for tcMenu - embedCONTROL

-TcMenu was built from day 1 for remote control and there are a few different offerings, we'll go through each one in turn, along with their intended use case:
+TcMenu was built from day one for remote control and there are a few different offerings, we'll go through each one in turn, along with their intended use case:

 ### Java embedCONTROL UI